-We start this academic year in a situation like no other, with challenges facing us all.
-However, Class 6 this year is not only a Year Group, it is also a bubble and we are going to work as a team, following school procedures, to keep ourselves and each other safe, to ensure we can catch up with any lost learning as best as we can and that, despite some hurdles along the way, we have a fantastic, fun and memorable year together!
+Let's hope this year comes with less challenges than last.
+Whatever it throws at us, Year 6 is a year where everyone really comes together to work as a team.
+We will continue to following school procedures, to keep ourselves and each other safe, to ensure we can catch up with any lost learning as best as we can.
+Whatever hurdles we have to overcome along the way, we will be sure to have a fantastic, fun and memorable year together!

 Rewards and Sanctions

 The ‘Good to be Green’ behaviour system will continue as usual across the school with children starting each morning and afternoon on a green card.
 Gold cards can be earnt by going above and beyond what is expected in work, behaviour or attitude and in Class 6, when a Gold Card is given, a raffle ticket can be put into the purple (of course) box.
 Each Friday the raffle will be drawn for the chance to win a prize.

 Platinum Cards are awarded for going way above and beyond and for really wowing!
 A prize can be chosen on receipt of a Platinum and a certificate and pencil will be presented in Thursday’s Celebration Assembly in front of the whole school.
 House points are also awarded for Platinum Cards.